-Some of the Specializations in Biomedical Engineering in Canada are as follows.
+Some of the Specializations in Biomedical Engineering in Canada are:

 Biochemical engineers specialize in biological activity to understand illness progression and discover solutions to treat or prevent it before it becomes fatal.
 To solve larger challenges, this biomedical engineering specialization operates at the microscopic level.

 Orthopedic Engineering blends ideas of tissue engineering, cell biology, and biomechanical concepts in order to gain a new understanding of bone and soft tissue biology and develop novel treatments to treat musculoskeletal disorders.